Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2020-05-05-Minetest-birthday.md

 ![The Pi 4](/images/2020-05-05-Minetest-birthday/pi4.jpg)

-I imagine a really wierd version of Toy Story under there.
+I imagine a really weird version of Toy Story under there.

 For the curious: